 Conservation priorities for dry sand prairies include identifying, protecting, and managing existing remnants where they occur.
 Managing dry sand prairie requires frequent prescribed burning to protect and enhance plant species diversity and prevent encroachment of trees and tall shrubs.
 In addition to prescribed fire, brush cutting accompanied by stump application of herbicide is often an important component of prairie restoration.
 To reduce the impacts of management on fire-intolerant species it is important to consider a rotating schedule of prescribed burns in which adjacent management units are burned in alternate years.
 Alternating burn units provides refugia for fire-intolerant insect species that are then able to recolonize the burned areas.
 Avian species diversity is also enhanced by managing large areas as a mosaic of burned and unburned patches.
 In addition, many restoration sites may require the reintroduction of appropriate native species and genotypes as small, isolated prairie remnants are subject to reduced gene flow.

 Controlling invasive species is a critical step in restoring and managing dry sand prairie.
 By outcompeting native species, invasives alter vegetation structure, reduce species diversity, and disrupt ecological processes.
 Invasive plants such as Canada bluegrass (Poa compressa), Kentucky bluegrass (P. pratensis), sheep sorrel (Rumex acetosella), and hawkweeds (Hieracium spp.) can be ubiquitous within dry sand prairie remnants yet their impacts on overall species composition and diversity have not been well studied.
 These widespread invasive species likely outcompete many native forb seedlings for nutrients, water, and space, and thereby, along with lack of fire, perpetuate low levels of native forb abundance within dry sand prairie remnants.
-Additional invasive species that threaten the diversity and community structure of dry sand prairie include spotted knapweed (Centaurea maculosa), common St. John’s-wort (Hypericum perforatum), leafy spurge (Euphorbia esula), hoary alyssum (Berteroa incana), autumn olive (Elaeagnus umbellata), common buckthorn (Rhamnus cathartica), Eurasian honeysuckles (Lonicera maackii, L. morrowii, L. tatarica, and L. xbella.), and black locust (Robinia pseudoacacia).
+Additional invasive species that threaten the diversity and community structure of dry sand prairie include spotted knapweed (Centaurea stoebe), common St. John’s-wort (Hypericum perforatum), leafy spurge (Euphorbia virgata), hoary alyssum (Berteroa incana), autumn olive (Elaeagnus umbellata), Eurasian honeysuckles (especially Lonicera morrowii, L. tatarica, and L. xbella), and black locust (Robinia pseudoacacia).

 As described in the Vegetation section above, species composition varies across ecoregions.
 Dry sand prairies in the High Plains Subsection of north central Lower Michigan are subject to colder temperatures, growing-season frosts, and a shorter growing season than occurrences in southern Lower Michigan.